The 6 Things in a House Payment (and how to save money)

 Think of it like a mandatory membership.

-Something you must become part of if you buy a home in a certain area.
+Something you must become part of if you buy a home in a certain neighborhood.

 For example.